 Professional accreditation

 EA is the professional body for Engineers in Australia and is also the accrediting body for Engineering degrees within Australia.
 Graduates from an accredited degree are eligible for EA membership, which is recognised worldwide and provides our graduates with strong employment pathways.
-The course level outcomes are aligned with the EA Stage 1 Competencies, making the course eligible for accreditation.
+The course level outcomes are aligned with the EA Stage 1 Competencies.

 Professional recognition